anuzzolese/oke-challenge/example_data/GERBIL_integration.md

 # GERBIL integration for the evaluation

-The following is an example of a cURL POST request that GERBIL performs to an annotation system.
+The following is an example of a cURL POST request that GERBIL performs to an annotation system.<br>

-The URL http://system_end_point should be replaced with the actual publicly accessible URL of the system.
+The URL http://system_end_point should be replaced with the actual publicly accessible URL of the system.<br>
 The NIF-compliant turtle provided as input contains the sentence to be annotated.

 ```